-- the nature of the conduct in question and the basis for the allegation, including a brief statement of the basis of the charges, the date or period of time and the location of the alleged incident. - 2. the College policy(s) and/or campus regulation(s) allegedly violated; - 3. that the Student has five days from the date Notice was given to contact the Vice President, Student Success' Office for the purpose of scheduling an initial meeting; - 4. that if the Student does not contact the Vice President, Student Success' Office within the five-day period, or fails to keep any scheduled appointment, a Hold may be placed on the Student's College records and the Student will be notified that this action has been taken.
+- 1. the nature of the conduct in question and the basis for the allegation, including a brief statement of the basis of the charges, the date or period of time and the location of the alleged incident. - 2. the College policy(s) and/or campus regulation(s) allegedly violated; - that the Student has five days from the date Notice was given to contact the Dean of Student Success office for the purpose of scheduling an initial meeting; - 4. that if the Student does not contact the Dean of Student Success office within the five-day period, or fails to keep any scheduled appointment, a Hold may be placed on the Student's College records and the Student will be notified that this action has been taken.
 The placement of a Hold on the Student's College records may, for example, prevent the Student from registering and from obtaining transcripts, verifications, or a degree from the College.
-The Hold will be removed only when the Student either attends a scheduled meeting at Vice President, Student Success' Office, or requests in writing that the case be referred to the Student Conduct Committee for a hearing; and, - 5. that no degree may be conferred on a student until any pending allegations against a Student and any assigned sanctions and conditions have been completed.
-Vice

-President, Student Success' Office may place a Hold on that Student's College records to prevent them from receiving a degree.
+The Hold will be removed only when the Student either attends a scheduled meeting at Dean of Student Success office, or requests in writing that the case be referred to the Student Conduct Committee for a hearing; and, - 5. that no degree may be conferred on a student until any pending allegations against a Student and any assigned sanctions and conditions have been completed.
+Dean of Student Success office may place a Hold on that Student's College records to prevent them from receiving a degree.

-In addition, the Vice President, Student Success may include language directing the Student to act or refrain from acting in a manner specified by the Vice President, Student Success.
+In addition, the Dean of Student Success may include language directing the Student to act or refrain from acting in a manner specified by the Dean of Student Success.
 These directions may include directing the Student not to contact intentionally, telephone, or otherwise disturb the peace of others specifically named until the matter is resolved.
 Violation of these directions is misconduct under section BP/AP 5500 - adopted 9/11/2018 (Failure to Comply) of the Clatsop Community College Standards of Student Conduct.